- What is personal data?

 - Any information you disclose to us via mail, email, phone conversations and/or online communication systems such as Skype

-We only collect information which we expect to help us provide an excellent service to our customers.
+We only collect information which we expect to help us provide an excellent service to our customers and market our business effectively.

 We process sensitive personal data and/or financial information if made available to us by our customers.
 We use sensitive personal data in providing recruitment services (e.g. by providing a hospital with the necessary sensitive compliance information).
 We use financial information in our accounting and payroll functions.